gagneurlab/drop/docs/source/prepare.rst

 ============================  =========  =================================================================================================================================  ======
 Parameter                     Type       Description                                                                                                                        Default/Examples
 ============================  =========  =================================================================================================================================  ======
-groups                        list       DROP groups that should be executed in this module.
+run                           boolean    true or false.
+This designates whether or not this module should be run using snakemake.                                           ``true`` groups                        list       DROP groups that should be executed in this module.
 If not specified or ``null`` all groups are used.                              ``- group1``

                                                                                                                                                                             ``- group2``